aimeos/aimeos-docs/src/frontend/jsonapi/basics.md

     });
     ```

-The generated request will then only return the ID and label of product items:
+The generated request will then only return the ID and label of product items.

 !!! warning
     Don't forget to [nest the parameters](index.md#nested-parameters) if a prefix is sent in the meta data!